nwutils/nw-vue-cli-example/README.md

 * * *

-## Updating Vue-DevTools-Beta
+## Updating Vue-DevTools

-To update your version of Vue-DevTools-Beta run `npm run update:vue-devtools-beta`.
+To update your version of Vue-DevTools run `npm run update:vue-devtools`.

-This will download the source code for the latest version of Vue-DevTools-Beta and do a custom build for NW.js.
-This ensures you always have the latest version.

 * * *